samuelbartels21/envygeeks.io/source/_posts/2013-06-12-rid-of-those-extra-tables-use-postgresql-arrays.md

     # Pull posts by tag.
     # --
     def with_tag(tag)
-      where("? = ANY (tags)",
+      where("? = ANY (tags)", tag)
-        tag
-      )
     end
   end
 end
 ```

-Just like before we got "native" support for array and HStore you must build your own helper methods.
-I for one do not disagree with this approach but others might, so I've build a basic `with_tag` helper.
-If you would like to know more ways you can query PostgreSQL please check out the [documentation](https://www.postgresql.org/docs/9.2/static/arrays.html){:target="_blank"}{:rel="noopener noreferrer"}
+Like before we get "native" support for array and `hstore` you must build your own helper methods.
+I for one do not disagree with this approach but others might like it, so I've build a basic `with_tag` helper.
+If you would like to know more ways you can query PostgreSQL please check out the [documentation][1]

 ## The Data.